 All you need is a piece of exercise equipment, like a treadmill, rowing machine, stationary bike, or rebounder, along with an oxygen concentrator and a mask to wear over your mouth.

-Please learn more about EWOT therapy for if you or someone you know has cancer, especially if they have been treated with chemotherapy and radiation.
 Have you heard of EWOT?
 Would you like to learn more?
 Let me know in the comments:)